phrase/ngx-translate-phraseapp/README.md

 };
 ```

-You can find the Project-ID in the Project overview in the PhraseApp Translation Center.
+You can find the Project-ID in the Project overview in the Phrase Translation Center.

 ### Code snippets